 You – our members – nominate your top performers for the Friends of Youth Leadership Award.
 YIPA also chooses one dedicated volunteer for the Outstanding Achievement Award (OAA).

 The Friends of Youth Leadership Award is your chance to showcase an individual who goes above and beyond to help our youth positively develop their unique skills and talents.
 Your superstar could be a volunteer, a staff member, a program leader, a director, a philanthropist, an elected official, or even a young person themselves.
-Submit a nomination for your superstar today!
-Nominations are being accepted from Monday, October 12, 2020 until 5:00 pm Central Time on Friday, November 13, 2020.
-The winners will be inducted into the Hall of Fame at the Virtual Annual Meeting of the Association on Friday December 4, 2020.
+Nominations are accepted each year during the month of October.
+The winners are inducted into the Hall of Fame at the Virtual Annual Meeting of the Association each year in December.
 Remember, you must be a current YIPA member to submit a nomination.

 Past FYLA Inductees